dictation-toolbox/Caster/docs/Getting_Started/Getting_Started_Overview.md

 3. Customizing existing and creating your own sets of voice commands
 4. Explanation of Caster settings

-So to get started by choosing a speech recognition engine.
+Start by choosing a speech recognition engine.